abigailwillow/deathbans/README.md

 ## Instructions

-1. Download from [Spigot](https://www.spigotmc.org/resources/abbys-deathbans.73017/) or compile the plugin yourself
+1. Download the plugin from [Spigot](https://www.spigotmc.org/resources/abbys-deathbans.73017/) or compile it yourself
 2. Drag and drop into server plugins folder
 3. Run or reload server
 4. Configuration is found in plugins/Abbys-Deathbans/config.yml